Fiona de Londras: Visiting positions

 de Londras has held (short-term) visiting positions at University of Peshawar (Pakistan), Emory Law School (Atlanta, GA), University of Minnesota, British Institute of International and Comparative Law (London), the Transitional Justice Institute (University of Ulster), Osgoode Hall Law School (York University, Toronto), and the University of Oxford (affiliated to Oxford Human Rights Hub, the OMS Human Rights for Future Generations Programme, and Lincoln College).

 In January 2015 she was Genest Global Visitor at Osgoode Hall Law School, as part of which she delivered the Pierre Genest Memorial Lecture.
 In December 2017 she was the Cheng Chan Lan Yue Distinguished Visiting Fellow at the University of Hong Kong Faculty of Law.

 Other roles

 She was a member of the Law sub-panel for REF 2021.
+She has been appointed to the Law Sub Panel (UoA 18) for REF2029.

 Publications

 de Londras has published dozens of articles and books on human rights and constitutional law in academic outlets, and also writes regularly in online and traditional media sources.